Spanish Federation of Municipalities and Provinces

-The Spanish Federation of Municipalities and Provinces (FEMP) is a Spanish association of local entities that groups town councils, provincial councils, insular councils and insular cabildos.
-Approximately 7,331 entities are represented.
+The Spanish Federation of Municipalities and Provinces (FEMP) is an association of local governments in Spain (town councils, provincial councils, island councils, island cabildos, etc) for the purpose of representing the interests of local government to other government authorities.
+In June 2023, there were 7,324 members of a potential 12,060.

-The founding and statutory aims of the FEMP are the promotion and defense of the autonomy of the Local Entities; The representation and defense of the general interests of Local Entities before other Public Administrations; The development and consolidation of the European spirit at the local level based on autonomy and solidarity among Local Authorities; Promoting and fostering friendly relations and cooperation with Local Authorities and their organizations, especially in the European, Ibero-American and Arab areas; The provision, directly or through companies or entities, of all kinds of services to the Local Corporations or to the entities dependent on them and any other purpose that directly or indirectly affects the Federation's partners.
+The founding and statutory aims of the FEMP are the promotion and defense of the autonomy of the local government authorities (known in the constitution as local entities), the representation and defense of the general interests of local government before the bodies of Public Administration, the development and consolidation of the European spirit at the local level based on autonomy and solidarity among local authorities, promoting and fostering friendly relations and cooperation with local gov ernment authorities, especially in the European, Ibero-American and Arab areas, the provision of services to members.

 Foundation

-The origins of the FEMP dates back to 1979, when a group of around twenty mayors started a process to increase the recognition of the local administrations.
-Between 1980 to 1981 those mayors elaborated the internal rules of the FEMP and the constituent assembly met June 13 and 14, 1981.
+The origins of the FEMP dates back to 1979, when a group of around twenty mayors started a process to increase the recognition of the local administration.
+Between 1980 and 1981 these mayors elaborated the internal rules of the FEMP and the constituent assembly met June 13 and 14, 1981.

-In 1985, the Federation was officially recognized under the provisions of Additional Provision 5 of Law 7/1985, of April 2, Regulator of the Bases of Local Regime and was declared a Public Utility Association by agreement of the Council of Ministers on June 26, 1985.
-It is the Spanish section of the Council of European Municipalities and Regions (CEMR), and is the official headquarters of the Ibero-American Organization of Intermunicipal Cooperation (ICCO).
+In 1985, the Federation was officially recognized under the provisions of Additional Provision 5 of the Local Government Act and was declared a Public Utility Association by agreement of the Council of Ministers on June 26, 1985.
+FEMP is also the Spanish branch of the Council of European Municipalities and Regions (CEMR), and is the official headquarters of the Ibero-American Organization of Intermunicipal Cooperation (ICCO).

 Headquarters

-The official headquarters is located at 8 of Nuncio Street, Madrid, in an old house-palace of ends of the 17th century.
+FEMP headquarters is located at 8 Nuncio Street, Madrid, in an old house-palace from the end of the 17th century.

-Members
+Regional affiliates

-The FEMP maintains relations with federations of local entities of autonomic scope following a voluntary pattern, for which a protocol that specifies the relation is signed.
-There are 17 federations with which this type of protocol has been signed:
+Each of the regions or autonomous communities also has a local government association.
+FEMP has signed voluntary cooperation agreements with 17 such associations including: